thesephist/oak/README.md

 Oak (ab)uses GNU Make to run development workflows and tasks.

 - `make run` compiles and runs the Oak binary, which opens an interactive REPL
+- `make fmt` or `make f` runs the `oak fmt` code formatter over any _files with unstaged changes in the git repository_.
+This is equivalent to running `oak fmt --changes --fix`.
 - `make tests` or `make t` runs the Go tes suite for the Oak language and interpreter
 - `make test-oak` or `make tk` runs the Oak test suite, which tests the standard libraries
 - `make install` installs the Oak interpreter on your `$GOPATH` as `oak`, and re-installs Oak's vim syntax file